We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: System Design

-In this section, we first introduce our current advertiser recommender system, and formally define the advertiser's demand and its optimization goals.
-We then introduce the designed strategy recommender system based on the existing system, and use the contextual bandit to model the strategy recommendation problem based on advertisers' demands.
+In this section, we first illustrate our currently deployed advertising strategies recommender system for advertisers, and formally define the advertisers' preference and optimization goals.
+We then introduce our extensions for this prototype system.
+Finally, we formulate the problem of advertising strategy recommendation as the contextual bandit, and provide efficient solutions to solve it.